Paul Martens, Ph.D.

 Biography

 Dr. Martens, born and raised on the Canadian prairies, has been teaching at Baylor since 2006.
 He graduated with a PhD in Theology from the University of Notre Dame in 2005 and spent the subsequent year as a Post-Doctoral Fellow at Notre Dame.
-Specializing in Christian ethics, his research focuses on global ethics (especially interreligious engagements), natural law, and Anabaptist theology and ethics.
+Specializing in Moral Theology and Christian Ethics, his research focuses on global ethics, human rights/dignity, interreligious engagement, natural law, Søren Kierkegaard, and Anabaptist theology and ethics.
 Outside of the office, he enjoys spending time with family and cycling the many gravel roads of Texas.

 Select Publications